phonedotcom/API-SDK-php/SwaggerClient-php/docs/Api/SchedulesApi.md

 Show details of an individual schedule

-This service shows the details of an individual schedule.
+Show details of an individual schedule

 ### Example
 ```php